BrookhavenNationalLaboratory/pyLightRafters/doc/source/dev_guide/git_guide.rst

 Introduction to Git
 ===================

-This is going to start with the assumption that you have git (and gitk) installed on your system and have a `github` account which is a member of the `BrookhaveNationalLab` organization.

 ===============
 Configuring git
 ===============

-There are many resources on the web for how to use and configure `git`, this is a streamlined reference for use with `pyLight`.
+There are many resources on the web for how to use and configure `git`, this is a streamlined reference for use with `pyRafters`.
 There is a variety of gui front ends for `git`, this will demonstrate the command line usage as the lowest-common-denominator.
 On windows and OSX the `github` applications seems pretty slick and integrates well with